WordPress VS Blogger

 For those with more money, there are many premium WordPress themes to select from that look even better and offer additional features that will help you take your blog to the next level of success.

 You have complete control over your theme, whether you choose a free or premium one.
-As a result, the bulk of the templates allow you to personalize your site.
+As a result, the bulk of the templates allows you to personalize your site.
 Above all, you can have access to the source code and can modify it.
 If you know a little HTML or CSS, you can change any part of your site.
 If you don’t have the necessary skills, a professional designer will gladly make the adjustments for you.

 Blogger lags behind the self-hosted version of WordPress by a long shot.
 While you can apply a large number of layouts to your free blog, the selection is limited when compared to WordPress.
 You can only play with a restricted number of customization tools once you’ve chosen a template.
 Don’t get us wrong: the Blogger customization choices are user-friendly and somewhat beneficial, but they don’t compare to WordPress.